Click here to schedule your appointment.

 Customers must immediately report a lost or stolen card and are responsible for all items checked out on the lost or stolen library card.

 A customer’s full borrowing privileges are blocked if accumulated fines and fees reach $10 or more.
 Full borrowing privileges may be regained with 100% payment.
 Customers who pay 50% or more may check out two books.
 Less than 50% payment results in suspension of borrowing privileges until the charges are reduced by 50%.

 Customer Borrowing Age Requirements

-A customer must be 14 years or older to borrow DVDs and videogames cataloged as Adult.
+A customer must be 14 years or older to borrow DVDs cataloged as Adult.

 PIN (Personal Identification Number)

 A PIN (personal identification number) enables customers to review their library card account online, view a list of items borrowed and due date, request books and other items, and renew most items.
 Customers may also access their library account by telephone by calling QuikChek at 410-638-3151.
 The default PIN is the last four digits of the customer’s telephone number on the library account.
 Contact us if you have forgotten your PIN or need assistance.